Materials-Consortia/optimade-python-tools/INSTALL.md

 ### Configure the server

-The server will use test data and a test configuration by default.
+By default, the server will use the test configuration, including test data for structures and references and an in-memory mongomock database backend.
 This can be changed in several different ways.

 One is to `git clone` the repository locally and bind the repository folder to the `/app` folder in the container: